gucwakj/librs/README.md

 ```
 These disable support for each of the major components of LibRS.

-LibRS can simulate three different types of robot modules.
+LibRS can simulate four different types of robot modules.
 Each has its own
 purpose for learning or researching.
 These can also be enabled/disabled
 individually to simplify the library for a specific purpose.
 By default the
-Linkbots and Mindstorms are enabled and the Dof is not.
+Linkbots and Mindstorms are enabledl while the Dof and MiniDof are not.
 ```
 -DRS_DOF=no
 -DRS_LINKBOT=no
 -DRS_MINDSTORMS=no
+-DRS_MINIDOF=no
 ```

 There are research functions built into LibRS which rely upon the GNU
 Scientific Library.
-The research pieces of the Dof and Linkbot modules can be
+The research pieces of the Dof, Linkbot, and MiniDof
-enabled or disabled with a CMake definition.
+modules can be enabled or disabled with a CMake definition.
 ```
 -DRS_RESEARCH=yes
 ```